Greensboro wakes up to burned buildings, smashed windows and thousands of dollars in damage

-GREENSBORO, N.C. — Protests continued into the early morning hours on Sunday as outrage continues to pour out over the death of George Floyd.
-He is the man killed while in police custody in Minneapolis on Memorial Day.
+GREENSBORO, N.C. — Protests continued into the early morning hours on Sunday as outrage continues to pour out over the death of George Floyd, the man killed while in police custody in Minneapolis on Memorial Day.

 In Greensboro, protests started out peaceful, but as it got dark outside, WFMY News 2 crews on the scene witnessed tensions escalate.

-WFMY News 2 teams counted a total of 19 businesses within the 500 and 600 blocks of S. Elm Street in downtown Greensboro had been damaged or vandalized.
+WFMY News 2 teams counted 19 businesses within the 500 and 600 blocks of S. Elm Street in downtown Greensboro had been damaged or vandalized.
 Trash, alcohol bottles, a baby stroller, burned clothes, and debris could be seen on the street and sidewalks.

 Downtown Greensboro vandalism, damage from protest riots overnight